-We trained the Random Forest model with the 15183 sub-domains in the training set.
-Each sub-domain was transformed into an array of 1061 features as explained above.
-The random was set to use 250 trees.
-The training set contained 58\% of AdTracker labelled entries and 42\% of non-AdTracker labeled one.
-The training was done using the python scikit-learn toolkit and took less than 2 minutes to be completed on a single CPU core of a laptop.
-This is to compare with around 15 mins over a server with 4 cores for calibrating the Deep Neural Network that we are not describing here because of space limitation.

-We thereafter applied the resulting Random Forest model to our evaluation set containing 3796 sub-domains.
-We present the obtained result in Table \ref{tab-acc}.
-Before going further we clarify the definition of false positives and false negatives. \begin{itemize} \item \textbf{False positives}: the Random Forest classifier predicts that a particular sub-domain is an AdTrackers, while the filter lists have labelled it as not AdTrackers. \item \textbf{False negatives}: the Random Forest classifier predicts that a particular sub-domain is not an AdTrackers, while the filter lists labelled it as AdTrackers. \end{itemize} With these definitions we can calculate for each class of sub-domains a precision and a recall value resulting into a confusion matrix.
-A global performance average, and a global accuracy for the classifier are also can be calculated.
+\begin{itemize} \item \textbf{False positives}: the random forest classifier predicts that a particular sub-domain is an AdTrackers, while the filter lists have labeled it as not AdTrackers. \item \textbf{False negatives}: the random forest classifier predicts that a particular sub-domain is a non-AdTrackers, while the filter lists labeled it as AdTrackers. \end{itemize} With these definitions, we can calculate for each class of sub-domains a precision and a recall value resulting in a confusion matrix.
+We can also calculate the performance measures for the classifier.